mdmamunhasan/uepc-dec-olsc/README.md

+**Course:** CSE 6581 (Soft Error Tolerance) Khulna University of Engineering and Technology

 # Introduction

-An IEEE paper implemented for Soft Error Tolerance MSc Course in Khulna University of Engineering and Technology.
+Implemented for all possible combination of data-word for both single and double error detection and correction.

-**IEEE Paper Name:** Unequal-Error-Protection Error Correction Codes for the Embedded Memories in Digital Signal Processors
+**IEEE Journal Name:** Unequal-Error-Protection Error Correction Codes for the Embedded Memories in Digital Signal Processors

-Implemented for all possible combination of data-word for both single and double error

 # Getting Stated